dpaletti/dovado/README.md

 Dovado has two modes:

 -   points: design automation mode in which a file containing parameter values must be given and a file containing all the evaluations is returned for some given metrics,
 -   space: design exploration mode in which parameters and their ranges must be given together with some target metrics and the pareto set of design points with respect to the given metrics is returned.
+The output design space can be found in `dovado_work/design_space.csv` while the corresponding objective space is found in `dovado_work/objective_space.csv` (these files have no heading, parameter selection order and metric id order is conserved, you can check it in `dovado_work/space_exploration.csv` where a journal of the exploration is kept).

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">
 <caption class="t-above"><span class="table-number">Table 1:</span> dovado general parameters</caption>